Superradiant scattering of electromagnetic fields from ringing black holes: Introduction

-EM waves interacting with a gravitational wave have been explored in the literature\cite{Patel:2021cat, Clarkson:2004,Benone:2019all}.
-Phenomena of superradiance have been the subject of investigation for quite some time, for scalar waves \cite{Starobinskii:1973hgd}, for EM waves \cite{Starobinskil:1974nkd,Crispino:2007qw, Leite:2018mon, Leite:2017zyb, Crispino:2008zz,Leite:2018mon, Leite:2017zyb}, particularly from rotating BHs.
-The possibility of moving BHs \cite{Cardoso:2019dte} causing superradiant amplification has also been explored in the literature.
-On the observational front, the dynamics of fundamental fields in time dependent background have been the subject of investigation in recent times\cite{Chen:2023vkq}, where the superradiant evolution leads to significant enhancement in the emitted flux.
-The dynamical character of the superradiance very often gives rise to interesting effects in BH shadow\cite{Roy:2019esk, Roy:2021uye} and polarization \cite{ Chen:2019fsq, Yuan:2020xui}.
-In this paper, we initiate a novel study of electromagnetic wave scattering through the ringing black hole background.
+EM waves interacting with a gravitational wave have been explored in the literature\cite{Patel:2021cat, Clarkson:2004, Benone:2019all}.
+Phenomena of superradiance, i.e., amplification of scattered waves, were first initiated by Zel'Deovich\cite{Zel’Dovich1971, Zel’Dovich1972} in the context of a rotating body.
+Later on such analyses have been carried forward by Misner\cite{Misner1972}, Bekenstein\cite{Bekenstein:1973mi}, and Starobinsky \cite{Starobinskii:1973hgd, Starobinskil:1974nkd} to study the energy extraction process from the black hole and its stability against the external perturbations, which have been the subject of investigation for quite some time\cite{Crispino:2007qw, Crispino:2008zz, Leite:2018mon, Leite:2017zyb}, particularly for rotating BHs.
+The possibility of moving BHs \cite{Cardoso:2019dte}, causing superradiant amplification, has also been explored in the literature.
+On the observational front, the dynamics of fundamental fields in the time-dependent background have been the subject of investigation in recent times\cite{Chen:2023vkq}, where the superradiant evolution leads to a significant enhancement in the emitted flux.
+The dynamical character of the superradiance very often gives rise to interesting effects in the BH shadow\cite{Roy:2019esk, Roy:2021uye} and polarization \cite{ Chen:2019fsq, Yuan:2020xui}.
+In this paper, we initiate a novel study of electromagnetic wave scattering due to the ringing BH background.

+The strategy to compute the absorption cross section in a time-dependent background is not well established.
+This task is more challenging for a ringing BH given that the spacetime structure is not asymptotically flat.
+In our previous work \cite{Karmakar:2021ssg}, we have developed a methodology to evaluate the absorption cross section of such BH spacetime for a scalar field by introducing a hypothetical interaction surface, where the matter field interacts with the GW wave background.
+The absorption cross section naturally got parametric dependent characteristics based on the position of this surface.
+In the present analysis, we extended this study to an electromagnetic field and demonstrated a strategy to circumvent the issues with such dependence on the said parameter by proposing an average value of the absorption cross section.

+As an application of our model, we have explored the potential scenario for merger events involving primordial black holes (PBHs), taking advantage of the wide range of possible PBH masses \cite{Raidal:2017mfl}.
+Recent GW observations by LVK \cite{LIGOScientific:2016aoc, LIGOScientific:2016emj, LIGOScientific:2016vbw, LIGOScientific:2016vlm, LIGOScientific:2016sjg, LIGOScientific:2017ycc, LIGOScientific:2017vwq, LIGOScientific:2020stg, LIGOScientific:2016jlg, LIGOScientific:2020aai, LIGOScientific:2020zkf, LIGOScientific:2017vox, LIGOScientific:2023fpk, KAGRA:2023pio, KAGRA:2022twx} have revealed that BHs possess an extended mass distribution.
+Therefore, PBHs could serve as plausible sources of GWs detected by LVK, as they are capable of undergoing the inspiral-merger-ringdown process (see \cite{Sasaki:2018dmp} for current constraints on PBHs in light of GW observations).
+This has driven us to investigate the detectability of the PBH-PBH mergers through other fundamental fields apart from GWs, as such observation would provide complementary evidence for the merger process.